 Ryan is a member of the National Athletic Trainers' Association and is currently the representative for the State of North Carolina on the MAATA Young Professionals Committee.
 Ryan has presented at multiple conferences on numerous topics that include: professional development, postural asymmetries, shoulder injuries, and functional movement screens.

 Ryan's passions include improving the health and welfare of each student-athlete at NC State.
 He does this by continually researching evidence-based clinical methods and participating in continuing education events.
 Ryan currently holds multiple credentials in the field of sports medicine and persistently strives to apply these methods in his daily work.
 Some of these credentials include: Certified/Licensed athletic trainer (BOC/State of NC), Instructor for First- Aid/CPR/AED (American Red Cross), Corrective Exercise Specialist (National Academy of Sports Medicine), Sound-Assisted Soft Tissue Mobilization (SASTM), and Functional Movement Screen (FMS).
 Ryan's current endeavors include completing coursework and working towards a certification through the Postural Restoration Institute.

-Ryan currently resides in Knightdale with his wife, Tammy, and two dogs (Ellie Mae & Leila).
-He enjoys running, cycling and spending time at the ballpark.
+Ryan currently resides in Knightdale with his wife (Tammy), daughter (Karli Rae), and two dogs (Leila & Ellie).
+He enjoys running half marathons, cycling, kayaking, and spending time with his family.